Edcon: Financial trouble

 Following the private equity takeover by Bain Capital, Edcon had a succession of CEOs, lost significant market share, and struggled with an oversupply of leased floorspace.
 This was partly due to an increase in cheaper imported clothing and the increasing move to online shopping by customers.

 In 2016 the company recorded a net debt of R24.7 billion and was temporarily taken over by debtors to avoid financial collapse.
 This resulted in the closure of 253 stores by 2018 as part of a recovery plan and by 2017 the company had reduced its level of net debt to R4.2 billion.
 In July 2018 Edcon announced that it was closing its Boardmans homeware and La Senza stores.

 In January 2018, Grant Pattison became CEO.

 In December 2018 it was reported in the Sunday Times that Edcon and its subsidiaries were on the brink of financial collapse and was seeking a deal with mall owners to reduce rental payments.
-Edcon disputed the reports but did state that it was working towards a eliminating company debt and a deal to prevent the closure of its stores.
-The possible 44,000 direct and additional 100,000 indirect job losses should the company stop trading was used to by trade union SAFTU to criticise President Ramaphosa's economic policies.
+Edcon disputed the reports but did state that it was working towards eliminating company debt and a deal to prevent the closure of its stores.
+The possible 44,000 direct and additional 100,000 indirect job losses should the company stop trading was used by trade union SAFTU to criticise President Ramaphosa's economic policies.

-Following the COVID-19 lockdown in South Africa in 2020, Edcon announced that they had filed for business rescue and that approximately 5000 jobs were on the line.
+Following the COVID-19 lockdown in South Africa in 2020, Edcon announced that they had filed for business rescue and that approximately 5,000 jobs were on the line.
 On the 8th of September 2020, The Competition Tribunal approved the sale of Edgars to Durban Based, private fashion company Retailability, who owns three other brands, Legit, Style and Beaver Canoe.
 The Competition Tribunal also approved the sale of JET to The Foschini Group saving an additional undisclosed number of jobs in the process.
 The CNA Group was sold to a Mauritian Holding Company.